Robert Emden: Career

 Emden was born in St. Gallen, Switzerland, the eldest of three children.
 He studied mathematics and physics in Heidelberg and Berlin and completed his BS Physics in 1885, and his PhD in Physics in 1887 at the University of Strasbourg, which at the time was in the German Empire.
 His thesis was on the vapour pressure of salt solutions.
 He was appointed professor of physics at the Technical University of Munich in 1889.

 He became associate professor of physics and meteorology at the Technical University of Munich (1907–1920) and in 1907 published the classical work Gaskugeln: Anwendungen der mechanischen Wärmetheorie auf kosmologische und meteorologische probleme.

 Emden was a member of the Bayerische Akademie der Wissenschaften from 1920 to 1933.
-In 1924 he became honorary professor of astrophysics at the University of Munich.
-In 1930 Emden assisted in the founding of Zeitschrift fur Astrophysik and served as the editor for six years.
-On 10 June 1932 he became an Associate of the Royal Astronomical Society.
+In 1924, he became honorary professor of astrophysics at the Ludwig-Maximilians-Universität München.
+In 1930, Emden assisted in the founding of Zeitschrift fur Astrophysik and served as the editor for six years.
+On 10 June 1932, he became an Associate of the Royal Astronomical Society.
 He retired in 1934.